polykarposT/Tissue-Sample-Collection/README.md

 ```
 The variables you declare in every class are actually the columns of the tables.
 Inside the classes you add the ``` def __str__``` function to return the data by desease_term and sample ID for readability purposes because it is better to return "Test 1" than "<Collection: Collection object(1)>".
 If you watch carefully you will notice that you didn't add a primary key and the reason for that is that Django is doing it automatically for you.
-Naturally, that's the case only if you want the primary key to be a numeric form, like 1,2,3.
+Naturally, that's the case only if you want the primary key to be in numeric form, like 1,2,3.

 Django provides an admin page and the philosophy is to generate admin sites to add, change, and delete content which is a tedious work that doesn’t require much creativity.
 For this reason, Django entirely automates creation of admin interfaces for models.
 To use this featrure you need to follow 3 easy steps.